-In this section, aiming for enhanced accuracy in heartbeat detection, we introduce an innovative method for peak selection using the VSBM, defined as the squared difference between two adjacent RRIs.
-Through a series of experiments, we substantiate the observation that the distribution of the difference between two adjacent RRIs closely conforms to a Gaussian distribution.
-Building upon this empirical finding, we formulate the BM as the squared difference of two adjacent RRIs and articulate our proposed method's algorithm.
+The experimental results mention the effectiveness of the "VSBM" method in detecting peaks attributable to the heartbeat across diverse scenarios.
+This approach showcases the promising potential for enhancing the accuracy of non-contact heartbeat detection, contributing to the advancement of remote health monitoring systems.
+Through a series of experiments, the observation that the distribution of the difference between two adjacent RRIs closely conforms to a Gaussian distribution was substantiated.
+Building upon this empirical finding, the BM as the squared difference of two adjacent RRIs and articulate the proposed method's algorithm was formulated.
 This approach is designed to provide a more robust and precise means of identifying peaks associated with the heartbeat, contributing to the advancement of non-contact heartbeat detection methodologies.
 In order to collect the heartbeats, the 24 GHz Doppler sensor is used in this experiment.
 The specifications of the Doppler sensor used are detailed in Table 1.